 The Professionals in Legal Education Developing Greater Equity (PLEDGE) Initiative is an effort to increase knowledge and skills related to using empirical research methods to design, administer, and assess student success programs.

-The initiative was launched in 2022 as a partnership between AccessLex Institute and the Southern Education Foundation.
-Its purpose is to help foster diverse, equitable, and inclusive learning environments within law schools.
+The initiative was launched in 2022 as a partnership between AccessLex Institute® and the Southern Education Foundation.
+Its purpose is to help foster inclusive student success within law schools.

 The initiative is targeted at law school administrators and faculty and consists of two components:

 - The PLEDGE Bootcamp: a two-day in-person empirical methods training.
-The 2023 Bootcamp took place in April at American University Washington College of Law in Washington, D.C.
+The 2026 Bootcamp took place April 29-May 1 at American University Washington College of Law in Washington, D.C.

-- The PLEDGE Fellowship: a 14-month professional development program in which fellows complete a Capstone, taking the form of an empirical assessment of a law student-facing program.
+- The PLEDGE Fellowship: a 14-month professional development program in which Fellows complete a Capstone, taking the form of an empirical assessment of a law student-facing program.
+Applications are open June 1 – July 12 for the 2026-27 cohort.

 PLEDGE Fellowship